What is regulation?

 This site is concerned with government actions to control behaviors and practices through measures including subsidies, taxes, penalties, restrictions, prohibitions, and licensing.
 Not included are laws against acts that are bad in themselves—such as murder, slander, or theft—or, in other words, against the laws of reason or human nature.

-We assume that the only legitimate objective for regulation is the utopian ambition of improving general welfare over the long term relative to what it would have been without the regulation.
+We assume that the only legitimate objective for regulation is the utopian ambition of improving general welfare over the long term relative to what it would have been without the regulation, without harming individual rights.
 Operationally, we define that as “long-term life satisfaction” following Frey’s (2010) Happiness: A Revolution in Economics.
-For a recent analysis of the evidence on the relationship between regulation and life satisfaction, see Pitlik et al. (2015).

 To summarize experimental evidence on the effect of regulations on general welfare and individual freedom, and to provide tools for citizens, commentators, journalists, and political leaders to assess and predict the effects of regulations, in order that they may: